 Growing up Thanksgiving was my favorite holiday.
-Christmas seemed to have high expectations with accompanying stress.
-But Thanksgiving was simply a time for adults and kids to gather around the table and eat well.
+A time for adults and kids to gather around the table, enjoy each others company and eat well.

 One of my favorite Thanksgiving memories is my Dad and his two brothers, Freddy and Bob cooking the Thanksgiving meal while the women visited and the kids played.
-They didn’t cook every Thanksgiving but every few years they’d make the decree that ‘this year the boy’s are cooking’.
-I still remember the smell of the turkey wafting from the kitchen filling the living room with anticipation.
+Every few years they’d make the decree ‘this year the boys are cooking’.
+I still remember the smell of the turkey wafting from the kitchen filling the house with anticipation.

 The last Thanksgiving the three brothers were together was 2000.
 I remember working with several cousins alongside Bob, Freddy and Norman.
 The location was a rented Masonic hall kitchen.
 In the main room approx. 50 family members gathered.
-My daughter Katelyn then age 7 had travelled with me from Oregon to spend this holiday with her east coast family.
+Then living in Oregon, my daughter Katelyn age 7 had travelled with me to spend this holiday with her east coast family.
 It was a special time to celebrate the ties that bind us one to the other.
 Stories were told, great food enjoyed, jokes cracked and board games played.

-Thanksgiving is a day that reminds us to pause, break bread with family, friends and sometimes strangers and take a moment and say ‘thanks’.
-The 14th century monk and mystic, Meister Eckhart said it all: “If the only prayer we ever offer is thank you, that would be enough”.
-And to that I say Amen!
+Thanksgiving reminds us to pause, break bread with family, friends (longtime and new) and take a moment and say ‘thanks’.
+The 14th century monk and mystic, Meister Eckhart said: “If the only prayer we ever offer is thank you, that would be enough”.
+And to that I say ‘amen’.